plausible/website/_posts/2024-02-23-introducing-plausible-community-edition.md

 ## Changes we’re making to our self-hosted release

 Here’s how we’ll proceed with our self-hosted release.
-These changes will go live with the next version of our self-hosted release.
-[Installation instructions are here](https://github.com/plausible/community-edition/).
+These changes will go live with the next version of our self-hosted release (2.1.0).
+[Release notes are here](https://github.com/plausible/analytics/releases/tag/v2.1.0-rc.0).

 ### Our self-hosted release will be called Plausible Community Edition